-13 - Total expenses - Enter total expenses.
-The amount should represent total expenses recognized in the institution's GPFS.
-Enter in column 2 the total amount of salaries and wages expense incurred by the institution.
+13 - Total expenses and Deductions - The amount in column 1 is carried forward from Part B, line 02.
+This should be the same as the amount for total expenses found in your GPFS.
+Enter in column 2 the total amount of the natural expense incurred by the institution.

-Part E-2 - Expenses by Natural Classification
+Part E-2 - Expenses and Other Deductions: Natural Classification

 This part is intended to collect expenses by natural classification.
-Do NOT include Operation and maintenance of plant (0&M) expenses in Salaries and Wages, Benefits, Depreciation, Interest, or Other Natural Expenses because 0&M expense is reported in its own separate natural classification category.
+Do NOT include Operation and maintenance of plant (O&M) expenses in Salaries and Wages, Benefits, Depreciation, Interest, or Other Natural Expenses because O&M expense is reported in its own separate natural classification category.